bradfordharrison2606/blog/_posts/2024-09-12-EmblemLucina.md

     </table>
 </div>

-Wearing the Ring of the Princess Exalt increases Dexterity, Speed, and Resistance.
+Wearing the Ring of the Princess Exalt increases **Dexterity, Speed**, and **Resistance**.
 While it might be disappointing that she offers no offensive boosts like Strength or Magic, she doesn't need them as she is a Support Emblem.
 Furthermore, that boost to Speed and Resistance works well with one of her Sync Skills but we'll discuss that later.

 ## Quick Refresher: Chain Attacks and Chain Guard